Planetarium nabs $2.6M for decentralized RPG Nine Chronicles

 The company is creating its Ethereum Bridge so that the governance systems and tokens in Nine Chronicles can be traded.

 “We’ve been running independent network that’s just for RPG with the players who are really interested in what we’re building and also contributing to the code base of the project,” Seo said.
-“It’s like a interesting way to tackle the massively multiplayer online role-playing game (MMORPG) walled garden problem, where you have one company owning all the code, owning the governance, owning the server, owning the content, and players can only engage with the content.”
+“It’s like a interesting way to tackle the massively multiplayer online role-playing game [MMORPG] walled garden problem, where you have one company owning all the code, owning the governance, owning the server, owning the content, and players can only engage with the content.”

 Seo added, “If they want to build something more, if they want to modify a part of the MMO world, then their only option was to create private servers or figure out some esoteric ways to do it.
 We actually want to make this really possible for players with high knowledge and the skills to jump in and contribute more mods for the game itself, so that they can create something new and amazing based on the foundation that we’ve been able to put out.”